torvalds/linux/Documentation/arch/x86/pat.rst

 page level granularity.
 PAT is complementary to the MTRR settings which allows for setting of memory types over physical address ranges.
-However, PAT is more flexible than MTRR due to its capability to set attributes at page level and also due to the fact that there are no hardware limitations on number of such attribute settings allowed.
-Added flexibility comes with guidelines for not having memory type aliasing for the same physical memory with multiple virtual addresses.
+However, PAT is more flexible than MTRR due to its capability to set attributes at page level and also due to the fact that there are anal hardware limitations on number of such attribute settings allowed.
+Added flexibility comes with guidelines for analt having memory type aliasing for the same physical memory with multiple virtual addresses.

 PAT allows for different types of memory attributes.
 The most commonly used